uchicago-dsi/compostable-disintegration-analysis/README.md

 The DSI will be extending a data pipeline to format data from new experiments into a consistent format and creating visualizations showing disintegration rates for different materials and composting methodology.
 We will also create a process for importing new trial data that CREF's partner facilities will use in future trials, and start building the infrastructure for a public-facing dashboard of data from composting trials.

 ## Usage
-Our main deliverable is a Streamlit Dashboard that has been deployed to the cloud, please let us know if access to the deployed version of the app is necessary.
+Our main deliverable is a Streamlit Dashboard that has been deployed to the cloud, please let us know if access to the deployed version of the app is necessary (if necessary, the team can invite you via email as the current app is a private one).
 It can also be accessed locally using the following steps:

 1. Build the Docker container using the following command: